alexdevero/alex-devero-blog/__drafts__/draft--custom-react-hooks.md

 The useState hooks allows you to bring state to function components.
 With useEffect hook, you can work with component lifecycle.
 There is a couple of React [hooks] ready to use.
 However, these hooks can't do everything.
 They can't cover every possible scenario.
 Fortunately, these hooks are not the only option.

+## An introduction to React custom hooks

+Aside to releasing a number of official React hooks, React team made it also possible to create React custom hooks.
+So, if you can't find a hook that would solve some problem you have, you can create your own.
+You can also use React custom hooks to make your code that involves stateful logic reusable.

+As we already discussed, hooks are basically plain JavaScript functions.
+One difference is that hooks are used for a specific purpose.
+Another is that React hooks allow you to use other React hooks, such as useState, and even other custom hooks.
+So, don't worry that creating custom hooks will be difficult.

+Creating custom hooks will be similar to writing regular JavaScript functions.
+You will probably get a grasp on it quickly.
+It will be even faster if you know how to use hooks such as useState and useEffect because you are likely to use these hooks in your custom hooks.
+But before we get into that, there are some rules to learn.

 ## Conclusion: [...] ...

 [xyz-ihs snippet="thank-you-message"]